-M. Sc.
-Zoology Session 2019-20 (Semester-III) Course code: MZOL-3481 RESEARCH TECHNIQUES AND METHODOLOGY
+Master of Science Zoology Session 2020-21 (Semester-III) Course Code: MZOL-3481 RESEARCH TECHNIQUES AND METHODOLOGY (THEORY)

 - CO1 Understanding the theoretical principles and applications of immunological techniques. - CO2 Understanding of the theoretical principles of centrifugation techniques and the scope of their applications. - CO3 Understanding of the theoretical principles of electrophoretic and some electroanalytical techniques and their applications. - CO4 Explain the theoretical principles and applications of a range of chromatographic techniques. - CO5 Understanding of physical, chemical, biological principles behind techniques used to separate macromolecules. - CO6 Understanding purification methods for isolating macromolecules in scientific research